swaranga/dloom/README.md

         - "tmux"  # Only link if tmux is installed

     # File-specific configuration overrides (optional; overrides package settings and only needed if defaults are not sufficient)
+    # File name matching attempts to match the exact file name first before trying regex matching regardless of the declaration order of the overrides
     file_overrides:
       # File with regex pattern matching
       "regex:^tmux.*\.local$":